mobiletest2016/machine-learning-articles/articles/how-to-use-l1-l2-and-elastic-net-regularization-with-keras.md

 ### Which lambda values do I need?

-It's very difficult, if not impossible, to give an answer to this question, as the most suitable values for \[latex\]\\lambda/latex\] are data-dependent (Google Developers, n.d.).
+It's very difficult, if not impossible, to give an answer to this question, as the most suitable values for $\\lambda/latex\] are data-dependent (Google Developers, n.d.).

-However, it's best to use values \[latex\]> 0\[/latex\] (otherwise, the regularizer would be dead).
+However, it's best to use values $> 0$ (otherwise, the regularizer would be dead).
 Also, it's best not to use lambdas that are too high (risking underfitting) but neither lambdas that are too low (making the regularizer ineffective, increasing the odds of overfitting) (Google Developers, n.d.).
 However, generally speaking, they should be rather lower than higher.
-For example, as we shall see, the default value within the Keras framework is \[latex\]\\lambda = 0.01\[/latex\] (TensorFlow, 2021).
+For example, as we shall see, the default value within the Keras framework is $\\lambda = 0.01$ (TensorFlow, 2021).

 * * *